You are here

 - You repeat a course for additional credit;

-- You received a passing grade this is unacceptable in a particular curriculum.
+- You received a passing grade that is unacceptable in a particular curriculum.

 You may be granted a waiver of the TAP academic requirements once, as an undergraduate student with the strong expectation that you will meet all requirements in the future.
 Contact the Financial Aid Office for more information about the procedure for applying for a waiver.